Raku/roast/README.md

 code, but may insert line comments before each actual test (or block of tests) that changes how those tests are to be treated for this platform.
-The fudge preprocessor pays attention only to the comments that belong to the current platform and ignores all the rest.
-If your platform is named "humpty" then your special comment lines look like:
+The fudge preprocessor pays attention only to the comments that belong to the current implementation and ignores all the rest.
+If your implementation is named "rakudo" then your special comment lines look like:

-    #?humpty: [NUM] VERB ARGS
+    #?rakudo: [NUM] VERB ARGS

 (The colon is optional.)